dolphindb/api-java/README.md

 ### 6. Read data

-This section introduces how to read different types of data objects with the DBConnection object.
+This section introduces how to read different types of data in DolphinDB with the DBConnection object.

 First, import the DolphinDB data type package: